Online course for therapists working with ADHD couples—tools to repair relationships and improve communication.

-DIY*ADHD: Couples helps couples therapists learn how to identify ADHD and confidently integrate ADHD-adapted treatment into couples’ work.
+AaRT (formally called AECT) helps couples therapists learn how to identify ADHD, understand its impact in couples therapy in particular, and confidently integrate ADHD-adapted treatment into their chosen couples’ therapy modality.

 Couple therapists can feel uncertainty about why therapy wasn't helpful for a couple - was it the modality? the couple? the therapist? the setting?